The 11th Nelson Mandela World Human Rights Moot Court Competition will be held at Palais des Nations in Geneva, Switzerland from 15 to 19 July 2019

 About the Competition

-The final round is on 21 July 2017.
-The Nelson Mandela World Human Rights Moot Court Competition is organised in partnership with the Office of the High Commissioner for Human Rights (OHCHR).
+The final round is on 19 July 2019.
+The Nelson Mandela World Human Rights Moot Court Competition is organised by the Centre for Human Rights based at the Faculty of Law, University of Pretoria, South Africa, in partnership with the Academy on Human Rights, American University Washington College of Law, and the United Nations Human Rights Council Branch (HRCB) at the Office of the High Commissioner for Human Rights (OHCHR).

 Frequently Asked Questions and Answers for the Nelson Mandela World Human Rights Moot Court Competition: